Advertisement

 1 / 8

-Menstrual cycles usually last between 24 and 38 days, with a regular period running anywhere from a few days to about a week.
-If you bleed between periods, however, it’s considered irregular.
-Depending on how heavy it is, it can be referred to as spotting or intermenstrual bleeding.
+First, the basics: Menstrual cycles usually last between 24 and 38 days, with a typical period running anywhere from a few days to about a week.
+If you bleed between periods, it’s considered irregular.
+Depending on how heavy the blood flow is, it can be referred to as spotting or intermenstrual bleeding.

-Although most reasons for spotting are benign, like switching birth control, others are more serious.
+Although most reasons for spotting (such as switching birth control methods) are considered benign, others may be more serious.
 Spotting along with certain other symptoms might point to an underlying condition.
-In general, if you notice spotting, it’s never a bad idea to schedule a visit with your healthcare provider (HCP).
+If you notice spotting that lasts more than a day or two, especially if you have other symptoms, you should schedule a visit with your healthcare provider (HCP).
 “Any bleeding that is concerning needs to be checked,” says Dr. Mina.
 Your gynecological practitioner might point to one of the following reasons for your spotting.

 birth control pills, menstruation cycle